BhavishaKulal/PWC-PowerBi-Task-2/README.md

 The analysis of both dashboards reveals that customer churn is a key challenge, with approximately 26.54% of customers at risk.
 Month-to-month contracts, higher monthly charges (especially for "Fiber Optic" services), and the use of electronic checks as a payment method are associated with a higher churn rate.
 The majority of customers who churn tend to do so within their first year of subscription.On the positive side, there is a large segment of customers already utilizing multiple services and paperless billing, indicating a potential pathway to improve retention through bundled services and digital engagement strategies.

+To mitigate churn, the company can focus on:

+* Encouraging longer-term contracts.
+* Improving service quality, especially for "Fiber Optic" customers.
+* Enhancing the billing experience by promoting more stable payment methods.
+* Providing robust support in the critical first year of customer subscription.
+* Addressing technical issues promptly to improve overall customer satisfaction.